AleksandrMazan/TestTaskLWC/README.md

 9. Open App Luncher and click by "Object_Info"

-Warning: The tab display only for "System Admin"
+Warning: The tab display only for "System Admin".

 Use your own org credential if my credential is expired.